Splay and polar order in a system of hard pear-like molecules: confrontation of Monte Carlo numerical simulations with density functional theory calculations: Methods

 To quantify local hexatic order, one can use the hexatic bond order parameter $\expval{\psi_6}$\cite{Nelson2012}.
 It is essentially a two-dimensional parameter; thus, its computation has to be restricted to a single plane in a three-dimensional system.
 A natural choice is to compute it for each layer separately and average it over all layers.
 For a single layer $l$ it is defined as

-where $N_l$ is the number of particles in the $l$-th layer, $\text{6NN}(i)$ is a list of the six nearest neighbors of the $i$-th particle and $\theta_{ij}$ is an angle between the projection of vector joining $i$-th and $j$-th particle onto the layer and an arbitrary direction within the layer.
+where $N_l$ is the number of molecules in the $l$-th layer, $\text{6NN}(i)$ is a list of the six nearest neighbors of the $i$-th molecule and $\theta_{ij}$ is an angle between the projection of vector joining $i$-th and $j$-th molecule onto the layer and an arbitrary direction within the layer.
 Then, $\psi_6^l$ is averaged over all four layers and uncorrelated system snapshots

+The maximal value $\expval{\psi_6} = 1$ is achieved for a perfect hexagonal arrangement, while for a set of random points $\expval{\psi_6} \approx 0.37$.
+As the computation of $\expval{\psi_6}$ requires well-defined layers, it will be quantified only for the density-modulated (smectic and crystalline) phases.